yiyang92/neuraltalk2-tensorflow/README.md

 ```
 It will produce json file ready to use with [mscoco evaluation tool](https://github.com/tylin/coco-caption)

 2) Using separate gen_caption.py script.
-It doesnt support fine-tuned model for now (will be modified soon).
 Can be used to generate captions for any images.

 For list of required parameters:
 ```shell=